python/cpython/Doc/library/argparse.rst

-   Most of the time, the attributes of the object returned by :meth:`parse_args` will be fully determined by inspecting the command-line args and the argument actions.  :meth:`ArgumentParser.set_defaults` allows some additional attributes that are determined without any inspection of the command-line to be added::
+   Most of the time, the attributes of the object returned by :meth:`parse_args` will be fully determined by inspecting the command-line args and the argument actions.  :meth:`ArgumentParser.set_defaults` allows some additional attributes that are determined without any inspection of the command line to be added::

      >>> parser = argparse.ArgumentParser()